adam-hrdie/hyperledger-public/README.md

 ### Hyperledger

 1. Pull the hyperledgernetwork project to the desired install location.
 Set all .sh files and everything in /bin to executable.
-2. Ensure no hyperledger containers or networks are currently running on the machine - docker network prune / docker volume prune.
+2. Ensure no Hyperledger containers or networks are currently running on the machine - docker network prune / docker volume prune.
 3. Run the script.sh file.
 Usually I manually run line by line to ensure each docker service has time to initialise and start (once it is shown as running in docker ps, continue)

 ### Java